Tandem Computers: NonStop Cyclone

-In 1989 Tandem introduced the NonStop Cyclone, a fast but expensive system for the mainframe end of the market.
+In 1989, Tandem introduced the NonStop Cyclone, a fast but expensive system for the mainframe end of the market.
 Each self-checking CPU took three boards full of hot-running ECL gate array chips, plus memory boards.
 Despite being microprogrammed, the CPU was superscalar, often completing two instructions per cache cycle.
 This was accomplished by having a separate microcode routine for every common pair of instructions.
 That fused pair of stack instructions generally accomplished the same work as a single instruction of normal 32-bit minicomputers.
 Cyclone processors were packaged as sections of four CPUs each, and the sections joined by a fiber optic version of Dynabus.

 Like Tandem's prior high-end machines, Cyclone cabinets were styled with much angular black to suggest strength and power.
 Advertising videos directly compared Cyclone to the Lockheed SR-71 Blackbird Mach 3 spy plane.
 Cyclone's name was supposed to represent its "unstoppable speed in roaring through OLTP workloads".
 Announcement day was October 17, 1989.
 That afternoon, the region was struck by the magnitude 6.9 Loma Prieta earthquake, causing freeway collapses in Oakland and major fires in San Francisco.
 Tandem offices were shaken, but no one was badly hurt on site.

 Other product lines

 Rainbow

 In 1980–1983, Tandem attempted to re-design its entire hardware and software stack to put its NonStop methods on a stronger foundation than its inherited HP 3000 traits.
 Rainbow's hardware was a 32-bit register-file machine that aimed to be better than a Digital Equipment Corporation VAX.
 For reliable programming, the main programming language was "TPL", a subset of Ada.
-At that time, people barely understood how to compile Ada to unoptimized code.
+At that time, programmers barely understood how to compile Ada to unoptimized code.
 There was no migration path for existing NonStop system software coded in TAL.
-The OS and database and Cobol compilers were entirely redesigned.
+The OS, database and Cobol compilers were entirely redesigned.
 Customers would see it as a totally disjoint product line requiring all-new software from them.
-The software side of this ambitious project took much longer than planned.
-The hardware was already obsolete and out-performed by TXP before its software was ready, so the Rainbow project was abandoned.
+The software side of this project took much longer than planned.
+The hardware was already obsolete and outperformed by TXP before its software was ready, resulting in the Rainbow project being abandoned.
 All subsequent efforts emphasized upward compatibility and easy migration paths.

-Development of Rainbow's advanced client/server application development framework called "Crystal" continued awhile longer and was spun off as the "Ellipse" product of Cooperative Systems Inc.
+Development of Rainbow's advanced client/server application development framework called "Crystal" continued awhile longer and was spun off as the "Ellipse" product of Cooperative Systems Incorporated.

 Dynamite PC

 In 1985, Tandem attempted to grab a piece of the rapidly growing personal computer market with its introduction of the MS-DOS based Dynamite PC/workstation.
-Sadly, numerous design compromises (including a unique 8086-based hardware platform incompatible with expansion cards of the day and extremely limited compatibility with IBM-based PCs) relegated the Dynamite to serving primarily as a smart terminal.
+Numerous design compromises (including a unique 8086-based hardware platform incompatible with expansion cards of the day and extremely limited compatibility with IBM-based PCs) relegated the Dynamite to serving primarily as a smart terminal.
 It was quietly and quickly withdrawn from the market.

+The company in 1986 introduced the 6AT, an IBM PC AT-compatible computer.
+Tandem only sold the 6AT to existing customers; "we are not going to go out and innovate", it said.